webis-de/QPP-23/README.md

 ### Analyze categories

 ### Analyze solved questions
+`analyze-tomt-solved.ipynb` contains the code to analyze the categories of the solved questions and the waiting time.
+It also contains samples for precision and recall experiments.

 ## Description of code structure
 `extract-solved-comment-test.ipynb` contains our code for extracting Gold Answers from the TOMT subreddit dataset.
 It loads in the TOMT subreddit dataset and extends it with the `solved_utc`, `chosen_answer` and `links_on_answer_path` attributes.